John McLaughlin (musician): 1960s

+By 1966, while working in pop and jazz sessions, McLaughlin observed the personal tragedies of those of his musical peers who succumbed to drug addictions and death.
+As a response, McLaughlin would gradually stop using drugs and pursue a spiritual lifestyle, which would be a recurring motif of his music career.
+At the same time, McLaughlin experienced a profound musical revelation when psychedelic music was in vogue: he inferred that this music raised existential questions and insisted that he was "on the same boat" as those who sought answers to such questions, which further motivated his interests in Indian culture and its classical music.
+For a time, in 1968, McLaughlin would be involved in the free jazz scene with musician Gunter Hampel; McLaughlin described this experience as "devastating" and "anarchistic", but appreciated the free-form aspect of the genre.
+McLaughlin would later state in a July 2024 interview for JazzTimes that his experience with Hampel was "self-indulgent" and that he needed "structure ... the more restraints I put on myself, the happier I felt."

 In January 1969, McLaughlin recorded his debut album Extrapolation in London.
 It prominently features John Surman on saxophone and Tony Oxley on drums.
 McLaughlin composed the number "Binky's Beam" as a tribute to his friend, the innovative bass player Binky McKenzie.
 The album's post-bop style is quite different from McLaughlin's later fusion works, though it gradually developed a strong reputation among critics by the mid-1970s.

 McLaughlin moved to the U.S. in 1969 to join Tony Williams' group Lifetime.
 A recording from the Record Plant, NYC, dated 25 March 1969, exists of McLaughlin jamming with Jimi Hendrix.
 McLaughlin recollects "we played one night, just a jam session.
 And we played from 2 until 8, in the morning.
 I thought it was a wonderful experience!
 I was playing an acoustic guitar with a pick-up.
 Um, flat-top guitar, and Jimi was playing an electric.
 Yeah, what a lovely time!
 Had he lived today, you'd find that he would be employing everything he could get his hands on, and I mean acoustic guitar, synthesizers, orchestras, voices, anything he could get his hands on he'd use!"